dhasenan/subtex/README.md

 * Speed
 * Easy publication

-LaTeX is not quite as complex as the entire HTML5 specification (which includes CSS, MathJax, and SVG, among others).
-SubTex is only slightly more complicated than MarkDown.

-SubTex is faster than htlatex alone and roughly three times as fast as htlatex -> ebook-convert.
-Some people recommend using latexml and latexmlpost to convert LaTeX to HTML; currently, SubTex is about fifteen times as fast.
-While the speed advantage is not quite enough to change your entire workflow, SubTex is still improving.
+If LaTeX is HTML5, SubTex is MarkDown.
+The relative complexity is just that stark.
+SubTex only supports a handful of mostly-semantic commands, defined simply; LaTeX is a whole world of typesetting that you don't need to author a typical work of fiction.

+SubTex is blazingly fast.
+In a sample document weighing in at 410kb, `htlatex` alone took 1.6 seconds to execute, with over three seconds to invoke both it and `ebook-convert`.
+In contrast, SubTex created both epub and html documents in 0.04 seconds.
+You could have your editor rebuild your project every time you save the file and not worry about how long it takes.
+(If you go through `latexml`, you might want to grab a cup of coffee; SubTex is five hundred times faster.)

 SubTex offers easy publication to epub.
 It's builtin -- the default option.
 In contrast, with LaTeX, it's very difficult.
-Your choice is `latexml`, which has issues with including certain packages and is slower than molasses, or `htlatex`, which doesn't play nice with Calibre's `ebook-convert` command.
+Your choice is `latexml`, which has issues with including certain packages, or `htlatex`, which doesn't play nice with Calibre's `ebook-convert` command.

 Language
 --------